Diabetes & Your Feet

 - Unusual foot shapes (including bunions, claw toes and hammer toes)

-- Dryness, calluses, corns, cracks or infections
+- Skin condition, including dryness, calluses, corns, cracks or infections

 People with diabetes who have misshapen feet and nerve damage are the more likely to develop:

 - Corns and calluses due to too much pressure or friction on prominent joints.
 This can contribute to delayed healing and increased risk of infection.

 - Ulcers or wounds and potential risk of amputation.